jecki/DHParser/Introduction.md

   ["Graphdatenbanken für Historiker"](https://mittelalter.hypotheses.org/5995).

-- While most text-editors have an XML-mode, there exist only few good dedicated XML editors that can mitigate the above mentioned obstacles and none of the is open source.
+- While most text-editors have an XML-mode, there exist only few good dedicated XML editors that can mitigate the above-mentioned obstacles and none of the is open source.

 On the other hand, there are good reasons why XML is used in the